-Testing will take place at Oakton’s Skokie Campus, Room P103, on Friday, March 22.
-Registration is from 8:30 – 9 a.m.
+Testing will take place at Oakton’s Skokie Campus, Computer Labs - Room P230, on Friday, February 14.
+Registration is at 7:30 a.m. or 12:30 p.m.
 Late applicants will be disqualified.
-Be prepared to stay late in the afternoon.
+Bring a photo ID.
+Applicants who pass the written assessment tests, will take the Practical Skills Testing on Wednesday, February 26.
+Registration will be outside of Room P103.
+Times will be individually assigned.
 Bring a photo ID and wear comfortable clothing and close-toed, close-heeled shoes.
+(No high heels.)
 There will be no make-ups.

-- Practical skills test: immediately follows the written exam and includes six stations: CPR/AED, patient assessment, primary survey, spinal immobilization, limb immobilization, and hare traction.
+- Practical skills test: This test consists of seven stations - CPR/AED, medical assessment, trauma assessment, KED, spinal immobilization, limb immobilization, and hare traction.

 Your final standing (in each grouping) is based on your exam and test scores.
-Test results will be sent via e-mail the week of March 25.
+Test results will be sent via e-mail on February 28.

 4. Sit for an Oral Interview.

 Applicants who pass the testing will take part in an oral interview.
-Appointment dates and times will be assigned the week of April 1.
+Appointment dates and times will be assigned the week of March 3.
 The interview, conducted by a panel of ALGH EMS staff, Oakton’s EMT chair, and possibly fire department personnel, will take place at ALGH’s EMS System office, 8820 Dempster Street, in Niles.
-Review your application for the oral interview; the panel may ask questions based on your responses.
+Review your application for the oral interview.
+The panel may ask questions based on your responses.
 Be prepared to speak about your character, why you want to be a paramedic, and future EMS plans.
 Your interview rating will place you into the appropriate group.
 Business attire is highly recommended.

 5. Placement on the Eligibility List & Final Acceptance.